USCIS Proposes New Fees: Have Your Say During the Comment Period

 New Measures Proposed by USCIS

-Biometrics costs will be incorporated into the main benefit fee.
+USCIS will incorporate biometrics costs into the main benefit fee.

-Separate fees will be established for each nonimmigrant classification covered by Form I-129.
+USCIS will establish separate fees for each nonimmigrant classification covered by Form I-129.

 The premium processing timeframe will change from 15 calendar days to 15 business days.

-Lower fees will be instituted for certain forms filed online.
+USCIS will institute lower fees for certain forms filed online.

 Impact of Proposed Fees Adjustments